Nov 4, 2024

 NEWS

-An alarming observation: unsuitable housing for heat waves
+An alarming observation: housing unsuitable for heatwaves

 Obsolete constructions in the face of climate challenges

-A problem affecting all real estate sectors
+A problem that affects all real estate sectors

 Heat and health: underestimated tolerance thresholds